Erwann-M/Erwann-M/README.md

 <h1 align="center">👋Welcome to my GitHub profile👋</h1>

-<p align="left">I am a nomadic French developer.
-I like the code, the life, the travel and all that is eaten.🍔</br>I am very interested in blockchain technologies and the web in general</p>
+I am a nomadic French developer.
+I like the code, the life, the travel and all that is eaten.🍔</br>I am very interested in blockchain technologies and the web in general

 <p align="right">
   <img alt="stats" src="https://github-readme-stats.vercel.app/api?username=Erwann-M&theme=blue-green" />